unional/type-plus/README.md

 - `mapKey()`: type adjusted map by key.
 - `reduceKey()`: type adjusted reduce by key.

+### Array function

+- `literalArray(...entries)`: return an array those items are restricted to the provided literals.

 ### Type manipulation

 - `PartialPick<T, U>`: makes the properties specified in `U` becomes optional.